Mia Ynares

 Rebecca Maria "Mia" Alcantara Ynares (born October 1, 1976) is a Filipina politician and businesswoman who has served as the representative of Rizal's first district since 2025.
 She is the youngest daughter of former governors Casimiro Ynares Jr. and Rebecca Ynares.

 Early life

-Ynares, nicknamed "Mia," was born Rebecca Maria Alcantara Ynares on October 1, 1976, in Quezon City, to then Binangonan mayor Casimiro Ynares Jr. and Rebecca Ynares as their youngest daughter.
+Ynares, nicknamed "Mia," was born Rebecca Maria Alcantara Ynares on October 1, 1976, in Quezon City, to Casimiro Ynares Jr., who was then the mayor of Binangonan, Rizal, and Rebecca Ynares as their youngest daughter.
 She is also the sister of incumbent Rizal governor Nina Ynares and incumbent Antipolo mayor Casimiro Ynares III.
 She is part of the Ynares family, which has ruled the province of Rizal since 1992.

 Prior to entering politics, Ynares served as an independent director on the board of directors of the Bank of Commerce.
 She served as director during the bank's period of growth and digital expansion.
 Ynares stepped down from the board following her victory from the 2025 election.